 We need to make sure that downclocking works first.

-Have that software open to monitor and open the USB Mouse Rate Adjuster Setup that you had opned before.
+Have that software open to monitor and open the USB Mouse Rate Adjuster Setup that you had opened before.
 Have these both open.

-At the very left of that window, select on Filter on Device, and select the default drop down menu to the right of it and select 62.
+At the very left of that window, select Filter on Device, select the default drop-down menu to the right of it and select 62.

 Select Install Service and then select restart.
-These options are directly to the right of the drop down that you had just selected.
+These options are direct to the right of the drop-down you had just selected.

 The Hz range should change in your monitoring software window now to say 62.

-Select whatever Hz you want and you will want to right click on the file inside (Should be named hidusbf.sys), copy it, go back to the Atsiv folder and paste it inside of that folder.
+Select whatever Hz you want and you will want to right-click on the file inside (Should be named hidusbf.sys), copy it, go back to the Atsiv folder and paste it inside that folder.